 - Daily work, homework, and computer work (30%):

 Daily work is to be completed with appropriate steps shown (showing work) and turned in at the end of class, the beginning of class the next day, or at the end of a unit.
 10 points are possible on each assignment unless otherwise noted.
 Students who do not understand the assignment are expected to get some help from me or other students.
 A “10” on a daily work assignment means it is on time, class work is done with appropriate work shown, and they have been engaged on their homework the entire time.
 Students are expected to communicate with other students so this will count as part of their grade, too.
-Daily work will be graded on accuracy on some occasions.
+Daily work will be graded on accuracy on many occasions.

 Organization and taking notes are important so your notebook may be graded from time to time in this class.

 Extra credit/recovery points may be offered in this class.
 It will be recorded in this category.